zmmarina/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

 Ensure that you pass `true` when you want a boolean attribute to be present in the DOM.
+If you have any CSS selectors targeting a `true` value (e.g., `[disabled="true"]`) update them to instead target presence of the attribute (e.g., `[disabled]`) or its canonical name (e.g., `[disabled="disabled"]`).

 #### Why was this change made?

-This change is being made for better compliance with [the HTML Standard](https://html.spec.whatwg.org/#boolean-attribute), which says that "The presence of a boolean attribute on an element represents the true value, and the absence of the attribute represents the false value."
+This change is being made for better compliance with [the HTML Standard](https://html.spec.whatwg.org/#boolean-attribute), which says that "The presence of a boolean attribute on an element represents the true value, and the absence of the attribute represents the false value.
+If the attribute is present, its value must either be the empty string or a value that is an ASCII case-insensitive match for the attribute's canonical name."